worthyag/SixLove/draftReport.md

 Evaluate what stage you are are by evaluating the aims and objectives.

-Write about some of the tests I have, and what I have left of the project (in my case, I have done the calendar, and the ability to track workouts etc).

-Decide what to do next.

-Describe the things that you are currently working on / will start working on (In my case it is the community aspect).
+Describe the things that you are currently working on / will start working on (in your case it is the community aspect).

+Decide / describe what you will do next.

 # 6 Conclusion